-Praise and encouragement are not considered cues, and students are encouraged to generously praise their dog throughout the C.L.A.S.S.TM Evaluation.
-Sometimes the same word used for the cue is used during the praise and encouragement.
-For example, after cueing "Come," a student might encourage their dog by saying "Good Boy, Come On, Atta Boy!" etc. The Evaluator shall use discretion in scoring whether a student's body movements or words are used as cues or part of praise and encouragement, as this can vary with different students, dogs, and situations.
+Praise is not considered a cue.
+Praise is verbal approval given to the dog, and students are encouraged to generously praise their dogs throughout the C.L.A.S.S.TM Evaluation.
+A cheerful or soothing tone of voice, a smile, or an enthusiastic "yay!" to communicate to the dog the student is pleased with the performance and as a reward to the dog for performing the cued behavior, is allowed throughout the evaluation.
+The Evaluator shall use discretion in scoring whether a student's body movements or words are used as cues or as praise, as this can vary among different students, dogs, and situations.
+If the dog has been taught the behavior reliably, what amounts to verbal luring to get the dog to maintain the behavior is unnecessary.